kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

 Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
 LSP is an amazing idea, because it specifies a unified way for an editor to talk to the "Language Server" (plugin).
-This means that developers working on tools for a specific language only have to
+This means that developers working on tools for a specific language only have to implement a single language server and it will be plugged into every editor that has LSP integration.
+This is a win-win for both editor and language tooling developers.
+VSCode was the first editor to implement the LSP protocol and it still has a de-facto standard implementation that is often leveraged by other editors as a library.

 ## Back to Vim